 Once you have edited the file, save it, and in your PaintShop Pro, simply run the script and it will do all the work for you, silently.
 You will then have all those .png images turned into brushes that you will be able to use.

-As you can see, you are now able to browse the internet, and the various resources sites and gather any brush that interest you, and use them in your PaintShop Pro even if they were not, initially meant to be used for that program.
+As you can see, you are now able to browse the internet, and the various resources sites and gather any brushes that interests you, and use them in your PaintShop Pro even if they were not, initially meant to be used for that program.
 Isn't PaintShop Pro a powerful and versatile program?